jiaodian323/octo-rye/README.md

 # octo-rye
-My first C/S project, and first time to use SSH framework in server side.
+My C/S project, and first time to use SSH framework in server side.
 It's more like a practice.